snipsco/snips-skill-times-tables-quiz/README.md

 ## Intro:

-This is a simple game demoing the dialog feature of the snips platforme.
+This is a simple game demoing the dialog features of the snips platform.

 You can ask the voice assistant to start a new game with a given number of questions and the table you want to learn.

-The assistant will then ask you questions one by one and you tell you when you're right or wrong.
+The assistant will then ask you questions one by one and will tell you when you're right or wrong.

 ## Standard Installation: